hbcarlos/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

  - Changes are required in multiple components of the stack, from the protocol specification to the front-end.
  - Unless we require default values for all parameters, this would be a backward-incompatible change.

+## Decisions

+- Kernel custom parameters won't be saved into a notebook metadata due to security reason
+- The application can be run with `allowed_insecure_kernelspec_params` parameter which allows a user to see a dialog where they can setup custom kernel parameters

+## Algorithm
+This section describes current implementation.

+All kernel spec files are checked whether they are secure when the application is run.
+If a kernel spec file includes `metadata.parameters`, it means we have the new type of a kernel spec file dedicated for launching a kernel with custom configuration.
+The new type of kernel spec file can include any structure of JSON schema inside metadata.parameters.

+The algorithm looks like the filter of kernel spec files. firstly, it defines whether a kernel spec file is secure or not.
+There are next secure criteria are used to define whether a kernel spec is secure:

+  - if a kernel spec file does not have `metadata.parameters` then it has default behavior that is present now without functionality of parameterized kernels.
+Such kernel spec file is secure and allowed.
+In this case when a user clicks on a kernel icon on Launcher then they run a kernel without seeing a dialog for custom kernel parameters.

+  - if all `metadata.parameters` of a kernel spec file do not include free form (text inputs, textarea) where a user can put any information from frontend side.
+If so such a kernel spec file is save and we show a dialog window for a user.

+ If a kernel spec file is not secure then we check whether we setup a flag    `allowed_insecure_kernelspec_params` as true during a running the app.
+If so, show a dialog window.
+If not, we still have the bunch of kernel spec files that can be used for customization or not and the task is to run a secure kernel without failing.
+And if we have the new type of kernel spec file, then we should use its `default values` for each kernel custom parameter.
+Otherwise the kernel will fail.